Welcome to today's edition of the Rush 24-7 podcast.

 I have tremendous respect for you.

-Um I have you know, I you know, putting me in political in into the political arena would be very much like putting a virgin into a house of ill repute.
+You know, putting me in political, into the political arena, would be very much like putting a virgin into a house of ill repute.

-I'm a high school teacher, and I have asked high school classes very innocently, um, what do you think about Hillary Clinton's idea of taking profits from our oil companies and uh giving them to the poor.
+I'm a high school teacher, and I have asked high school classes very innocently, what do you think about Hillary Clinton's idea of taking profits from our oil companies and giving them to the poor?

 Don't give me the answer, I'm afraid.

-But uh the reason I called is I wanted to know what your thoughts are on how liberals in Congress and Democrats will explain to I guess our children or grandchildren someday, how did Social Security fail?
+But the reason I called is I wanted to know what your thoughts are on how liberals in Congress and Democrats will explain to I guess our children or grandchildren someday how did Social Security fail?

 Because they are so determined right now that the reason the economy is bad is because conservatives deregulated.

-Well, well, I as I said earlier, there's no explaining for them to do.
+Well, as I said earlier, there's no explaining for them to do.

-That is, when the system in 2040, I don't believe that there's any Congressman uh uh currently in office that's going to be alive in 2040 or 2050.
+That is, when the system, in 2040, I don't believe that there's any congressman currently in office that's going to be alive in 2040 or 2050.

 And so what does he care about it?

-That's just a hard uh political facts of life.
+That's just the hard political facts of life.

-And if he do if co if a politician does something today that that maybe restricts some uh handouts today in the interest of our nation in the future, he's gonna be run out of town.
+And if a politician does something today that maybe restricts some handouts today in the interests of our nation in the future, he's going to be run out of town.

-Now you tell me, for example, I'd be very interested in your in your response, Vicky, that suppose I'm running for office and I say we're going to privatize Social Security, and that all those people who uh who are under 45, just kiss whatever you put in Social Security goodbye and prepare for your own retirement, and those above 45 will take care of.
+Now, what needs to be done, now you tell me, for example, I'd be very interested in your response, Vicki, that suppose I'm running for office and I say we're going to privatize Social Security and that all those people who are under 45, just kiss whatever you put in Social Security goodbye and prepare for your own retirement and those above 45 will take care of.

-And the reason why I chose 45 is that if you put the same amount of money from 45 to 65 into a re into a private retirement plan, you'll break even with what you would have gotten had the money continued to go to Social Security.
+And the reason why I chose 45 is that if you put the same amount of money from 45 to 65 into a private retirement plan, you'll break even with what you would have gotten had the money continued to go to Social Security.

-Now, how would you how would you think I would make it in the political arena if I campaigned on on that and I said, Look, you're gonna pay for your own prescription drugs, and you don't have the right to live at the expense of somebody else.
+Now, how would you think I would make it in the political arena if I campaigned on that and I said, look, you're going to pay for your own prescription drugs and you don't have the right to live at the expense of somebody else?

 Do you think I would be elected to office?

-Well, do you know I I think I'll surprise you.
+Well, do you know, I think I'll surprise you.

-I think I have a lot of faith in the American people when something like that, like you just presented, is is presented to the people as our founding father's plan, as their ideal.
+I think I have a lot of faith in the American people when something like that, like you just presented, is presented to the people as our founding fathers' plan, as their ideal.

 This is what our country is supposed to be.